iByteABit256/service-lookup/README.md

    ```

 4. **Ensure `kubectl` is Installed**:
    Make sure you have `kubectl` installed and configured to access your Kubernetes cluster.
+You should either have a `.kubeconfig` file or run the setup command if you're using [Lens](https://k8slens.dev/).

 ## Usage